richtekp/pgalise/README.md

     python scripts/deploy_glassfish.py # interactively asks you to specify a location for an installation of an Oracle GlassFish instance
     # point your browser to http://localhost:8081/controlCenter

-Furthermore you might be interested in the `osm_postgis_transform.py` script which facilitates the creation of PostGIS databases from OSM data, see `python osm_postgis_transform.py --help` for details and instructions.
+Furthermore you might be interested in the `osm_postgis_transform.py` script which facilitates the creation of PostGIS databases from OSM data, see [python-essentials' README](https://github.com/krichter722/python-essentials) and/or `python osm_postgis_transform.py --help` for details and instructions.

 == Further information ==
 If you have any questions about the cooperation between Humboldt University and Carl v.
 Ossietzky University please contact the institute for databases and information system (DBIS) of the Humboldt University (mjsax@informatik.hu-berlin.de or richtekp@informatik.hu-berlin.de).